neicnordic/sensitive-data-archive/CONTRIBUTING.md

 ## How we work with Git

 All work takes place in feature branches.
-Give your branch a short descriptive name and prefix the name with the most suitable of:
+Give your branch a short descriptive name and prefix it with the [Conventional Commits type](#commit-message-format) that best describes the change, for example:

+- `feat/`
-- `feature/`
+- `fix/`
 - `docs/`
-- `bugfix/`
 - `test/`
 - `refactor/`